Yandex Cloud

 • local-ssd

-• If backups were created separately for each cluster shard (legacy backup option), to restore the entire cluster, provide the backup IDs of all cluster shards:
+• If separate backups were created for each cluster shard (legacy backup option), provide the backup IDs of all the cluster shards to restore the whole cluster:

 yc managed-clickhouse cluster restore \